blekenbleu/blekenbleu.github.io/microscope/Nikon/diascopic.md

 - 4 screws and field lens bezel to remove base optics and electronics from casting;
 - 4 screws and long coiled focus spring to remove base casting from arm.

-DIC Optiphot 66 EPI base power receptical has 4 prongs, compatible with (50W) vertical illuminators,
+DIC Optiphot 66 base EPI power receptical has 4 prongs, compatible with (50W) vertical illuminators,
-instead of 2 prongs of 1 June base.
+instead of 2 prongs on 1 June base.